hG3n/glwarp-configurator-qt/README.md

 The already provided ui.json file contains the maximum configurable amount of values to this point.
 Because of the structure it should be an easy task to extend the interfaces as well as the funcitonality.

 ## Values
-All values feeded into the system must be in metric units (m) reflecting the real world setup.
+All values fed into the system must be in metric units (m) reflecting the real world setup.
 However, since the implemented DomeProjector class only abstracts the real life setup minor drifts between software representation and real world setup are just a logic consequence.
 Results calculated from the configurator do represent the actual geometry that should be used for an exact projection.
 The final production warping software is capable of altering the position and rotation of the mesh, allowing for more accurate setups.

 ## Workflow